This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Rosemary Growing Guide

-- Start seeds three months before warm weather.
+- Start with seeds indoors 3 months before warm weather.

-- Watch for pests like aphids or powdery mildew.
+- Watch out for pests like aphids or mildew—keep an eye out, and act fast!

 Thyme Growing Guide